xjtuiair-cag/Matterhorn/README.md

 **Operation 3** uses Heaviside step function and threshold potential $u_{th}$ to decide whether to generate spikes $O^{l}(t)$.
 We name it **firing function**.

-We use an equation to describe firing function:
+We use an equation to describe the firing function:

 $$O^{l}(t)=spiking(U^{l}(t))$$

-Generally, firing function is like this.
+Generally, the firing function is like this.

 $$O^{l}(t)=Heaviside(U^{l}(t)-u_{th})$$